Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Related Work

-As gameplay requires complex cognitive abilities, \emph{e.g.}, context understanding, logical reasoning, and error handling, several recent benchmarks have sought to evaluate LLMs or Vision Language Models (VLMs) on games~\cite{hu2024survey}.
-GAMA-Bench~\cite{huang2024far}, GameBench~\cite{costarelli2024gamebench}, GameArena~\cite{hu2024gamearena}, and SmartPlay~\cite{wu2023smartplay} focus primarily on \emph{text-based} games, assessing LLMs' ability to navigate and reason within textual environments.
-Barlog~\cite{paglieri2024balrog} and LVLM-Playground~\cite{wang2025large} are mainly based on \emph{2D-grid} games, such as TicTacToe and Chess, to evaluate the spatial and visual reasoning capabilities of LLMs/VLMs.
-Using video games, Cradle~\cite{tan2024cradle} evaluates VLMs through 3 simulation games and 1 adventure game, V-MAGE~\cite{zheng2025v} assesses VLMs on 5 action video games, and DSGBench~\cite{tang2025dsgbench} validates LLMs on 6 strategic games.
-Despite their contributions, existing benchmarks have several limitations: they lack coverage of diverse game genres, omit in-depth studies on agentic modules essential for complex gameplay, and rely solely on visual inputs, despite VLMs' current limitations in spatial perception and reasoning~\cite{wang2025large, zheng2025v}.
-Also, aligning pre-trained LLMs with agentic workflows for effective gameplay remains largely unexplored.
+\paragraph{Evaluation Benchmarks for LLMs with Games.} As gameplay requires complex cognitive abilities, \emph{e.g.}, context understanding, logical reasoning, and error handling, several recent benchmarks have sought to evaluate LLMs or Vision Language Models (VLMs) on games~\citep{hu2024survey}.
+GAMA-Bench~\citep{huang2024far}, GameBench~\citep{costarelli2024gamebench}, GameArena~\citep{hu2024gamearena}, and SmartPlay~\citep{wu2023smartplay} focus on \emph{text-based} games, assessing LLMs' ability to navigate and reason on textual environments.
+Barlog~\citep{paglieri2024balrog} and LVLM-Playground~\citep{wang2025large} are mainly based on \emph{2D-grid} games, such as TicTacToe and Chess, to evaluate the spatial and visual reasoning capabilities of LLMs/VLMs.
+Using video games, Cradle~\citep{tan2024cradle} evaluates VLMs in 1 adventure and 3 simulation games, V-MAGE~\citep{zheng2025v} assesses VLMs on 5 action games, DSGBench~\citep{tang2025dsgbench} validates LLMs on 6 strategic games, and LMGame-Bench~\citep{hu2025lmgame} mainly focus on puzzle games.
+Despite their contributions, existing benchmarks lack full coverage of game genres, omit in-depth studies on agentic modules, often rely on visual inputs, and under-explore the way to align pre-trained LLMs into versatile game agents.
 Table~\ref{tab:benchmark_comparison} summarizes the key characteristics of game benchmarks.